Glossary of Military Terms

 “Puff, the Magic Dragon.” aka “Spooky” was a C-47, a World War II vintage cargo plane fitted with three mini-guns.
 Each of these guns fired 2,000 rounds per minute.
 With such a firing rate, the tracer rounds resembled a red death ray.
 It could stay on station for several hours.
 Spooky was very successful.
 No village or hamlet defended by Spooky was ever lost.

-Sandy a generic term for search and rescue efforts of the A1E aircraft out of Pleiku.
+Sandy call sign for and a generic term for search and rescue efforts of the A1E aircraft out of Pleiku.